mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 If you press the :kbd:`Shift` key while holding the first two handles, they will snap to perfectly horizontal or vertical lines.

+.. versionadded:: 5.1

+    Of these, the :guilabel:`Ruler` assistant also has extra options to add markers:

+    Subdivisions
+        This adds notches to the length of the assistant, evenly spread over the assistant.
+    Minor Subdivisions
+        This adds extra smaller notches between the :guilabel:`Subdivisions`.

 .. _assistant_spline:

 Spline